vue-pdf-viewer/starter-vpv-nuxt-ts/README.md

 2. **Open in Browser**: Open your browser and navigate to `http://localhost:3000` (or the port specified in your terminal) to see the example project in action

-### Using the VPV Component
+### Using the Vue PDF Viewer Component

-Once the example project is running, you can explore the source code to see how the VPV component is integrated.
+Once the example project is running, you can explore the source code to see how the Vue PDF Viewer component is integrated.
 Here is a brief overview:

-1. **Import the component**: Import the desired VPV component into your Vue file
+1. **Import the component**: Import the desired Vue PDF Viewer component into your Vue file

     ```js
     <script setup lang="ts">